 The Andrews Labor Government is supporting self-determination by improving the community facilities of Aboriginal organisations across Victoria.

-Quote attributable to Minister for Aboriginal Affairs Gavin Jennings
+Quotes attributable to Minister for Aboriginal Affairs Natalie Hutchins

-“Giving Aboriginal organisations across Frankston the funding to improve their facilities so they can better plan their own future goes to the heart of self-determination and helps close the gap.”
+“Giving Aboriginal organisations like these funding to improve their facilities gives them the ability to control and plan for their own future.
+This goes to the heart of self-determination and helps close the gap.”

 Reviewed 19 August 2020